mhightower83/Spi0Utils/examples/README.md

 **Plan to remove**

-This probably doesn't belong here; however, It need a home for archiving purposes.
+This probably doesn't belong here; however, It needs a home for archiving purposes.

 Uses a kludged together non-OS wrapper for running some code with the bare necessities.
 This is not a true Arduino Sketch.
 It is closer to a low-level ESP8266 program running with some code fragments from the BootROM, NONOS SDK, and Arduino ESP8266.
 Use build option `MMU:"16K Cache + 48K IRAM"`

 This unorthodox Sketch generates low jitter signals for viewing on an oscilloscope.
-Specifically for viewing ringing, rise, and fall times of GPIO pins.
+Specifically for viewing the ringing, rise, and fall times of GPIO pins.